JongMinCh0i/JongMinCh0i/README.md

   👋&nbsp; Hi there!
 I'm <b>4th Year Software Engineering Student</b><br/>
    For the past year, I have been interested in backend developer stack.🚀 <br/><br/>

-   I enjoy hiking, cooking, hit the road. 🌎 <br>
+   I enjoy hiking, cooking <br>
-   I hope to develop every beautiful things. ✨
+   I hope to be better tomorrow
 </p>

 ### 💪 Skills